 Control is by an array of four buttons on the upper housing.
 The center button is assigned three functions—volume up, down and mute—a space-saving but slow way of handling these tasks.
 The buttons are recessed into the case, making them elusive and slow to operate.
 And there's no chance the power button will be pressed by accident; it's buried so deep that a Q-Tip can prove useful for operating it.

 The X80 platform is getting a bit dated, shown by its willingness to bark false alarms.
-Much of the blame can be placed on Blind Spot Monitoring (BSM) systems which can render even a $299 detector almost useless.
+Much of the blame can be placed on Blind Spot Monitoring (BSM) radar systems which can make even a $299 detector false-alarm hysterically.

 Unfortunately, BSM radar shares the K-band frequency with police radar, making it impossible for detectors like the X80 to tell them apart.